What is SNMP (Simple Network Management Protocol)?

 What is SNMP?

-SNMP is a protocol designed to facilitate the exchange of management information between network devices.
-It allows administrators to monitor and manage hardware and software components in real-time.
-Initially defined in 1988, SNMP has evolved through several versions, with SNMPv3 being the most secure and widely adopted.
+SNMP is a protocol that helps facilitate the sharing of management information between network devices.
+It enables administrators to keep an eye on and manage both hardware and software components in real-time.
+First introduced in 1988, SNMP has gone through several updates, with SNMPv3 being the most secure and widely used version.

 Key Features of SNMP

-• Scalability: SNMP supports networks of all sizes, from small office setups to large-scale enterprise environments.
+- Scalability: SNMP can handle networks of any size, from small office setups to massive enterprise environments.

-• Interoperability: It works across various vendors and device types, including routers, switches, servers, and IoT devices.
+- Interoperability: It works seamlessly across different vendors and device types, including routers, switches, servers, and IoT devices.

-• Extensibility: Custom Management Information Bases (MIBs) can be defined to accommodate unique device parameters.
+- Extensibility: You can create Custom Management Information Bases (MIBs) to fit specific device parameters.

-• Real-time Monitoring: Provides up-to-the-minute status and performance metrics.
+- Real-time Monitoring: It offers up-to-the-minute status updates and performance metrics.

 How SNMP Works

-SNMP operates on the Application Layer of the OSI model and uses UDP ports 161 (for agent queries) and 162 (for trap messages).
-The communication involves three primary components:
+SNMP or Simple Network Management Protocol, functions at the Application Layer of the OSI model and utilizes UDP ports 161 for agent queries and 162 for trap messages.

 1. SNMP Manager: